Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 Injury prevention & Rehabilitation

-• Prof. Pavel Koral, Dr. Seth O’Neil, Prof. Alena Kobesova, Giancarlo Russo and many others
+• World-class experts in rehabilitation and injury prevention, including Prof. Pavel Koral, A/Prof. Seth O’Neil, Prof. Alena Kobesova, Ben Ashworth, Giancarlo Russo and many others

 Sports Nutrition and Exercise Physiology

-• Prof. Louise Burke, Prof. Stephen Sailer, Prof. Inigo Mujiika, Prof. Anna Mellin, Prof. Craig Sale and many others
+• World-class experts in Sports Nutrition and Exercise Physiology: Prof. Louise Burke, Prof. Stephen Sailer, Prof. Inigo Mujiika, Prof. Craig Sale and many others

 Performance & S&C

-• Dan Pfaff, Dr. Tim Gabbett, Luis Mesquita and many others
+• World class speakers in S&C: Dan Pfaff, Dr. Tim Gabbett, Prof. Anthony Turner, Luis Mesquita and many others

 Female Athlete Health & Performance

-• Kathryn Ackerman MD, Prof. Kirsty Elliot Sale, Sinead Dufour PhD and many others
+• World-class speakers in Female Athlete Health: Dame Sarah Storey, Prof. Kirsty Elliot Sale, Prof. Anna Melin, Sinead Dufour PhD and many others

 MEET OUR Keynotes Speakers